ten-protocol/go-ten/design/Events_design.md

 executed and events are emmitted, to match them against the filters requested by users and distribute them to the requester.

-Todo: Can you clarify in the doc whether the events are discarded after being distributed, or are stored for future subscribers?

 *Note that there is no constraint on data access, since all data is public.*

 ## Obscuro Design